CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/sap-hana-database.md

 ---

-The following requirements as described in [SAP Business One note no. 2302616 - Validation - SAP HANA database user privileges](https://connect.computec.pl/download/attachments/233506987/2302616_E_20190607.pdf?version=1&modificationDate=1649077528287&api=v2) have to be met:
+The following requirements, as described in [SAP Business One note no. 2302616 - Validation - SAP HANA database user privileges](https://connect.computec.pl/download/attachments/233506987/2302616_E_20190607.pdf?version=1&modificationDate=1649077528287&api=v2) have to be met:

 ```text
 Roles: